 Other HDR techniques that may a part of your treatment plan include:

 - AccuBoost: A non-invasive, image-guided breast-conservation therapy that delivers a measured dose of radiation that matches the size, shape and location of the target site.
 This so-called "boost" dose is delivered directly to the tissue surrounding the surgical excision site.
+This machine can also be used for partial breast irradiation.

 Prone Breast Treatment